1980s in Angola

 In the 1980s in Angola, fighting spread outward from the southeast, where most of the fighting had taken place in the 1970s, as the African National Congress (ANC) and SWAPO increased their activity.
+The South African government responded by sending troops back into Angola, intervening in the Angolan Civil War for much of the decade.
+Throughout the 1980s, the Angolan Civil War was a central proxy Cold War conflict with the Soviet Union aiding the MPLA government and the United States supporting UNITA, an anti-communist resistance movement.

-The South African government responded by sending troops back into Angola, intervening in the war from 1981 to 1987, prompting the Soviet Union to deliver massive amounts of military aid from 1981 to 1986.
-The USSR gave the Angolan government over US$2 billion in aid in 1984.
-In 1981, newly elected United States President Ronald Reagan's U.S. assistant secretary of state for African affairs, Chester Crocker, developed a linkage policy, tying Namibian independence to Cuban withdrawal and peace in Angola.
+The Soviet Union delivered massive amounts of military aid to the Angolan government from 1981 to 1986.
+In 1984 alone, the Soviet Union provided the Angolan government with over US$2 billion in military and other aid.
+In 1981, newly-elected U.S. president Ronald Reagan's U.S. assistant secretary of state for African affairs, Chester Crocker, developed a linkage policy, tying Namibian independence to Cuban withdrawal and peace in Angola.

 South African attacks

-The South African military attacked insurgents in Cunene Province on May 12, 1980.
+On May 12, 1980, the South African Defence Force (SADF) attacked the MPLA in Cunene Province.
 The Angolan Ministry of Defense accused the South African government of wounding and killing civilians.
-Nine days later, the SADF attacked again, this time in Cuando-Cubango, and the MPLA threatened to respond militarily.
+Nine days later, the SADF attacked in Cuando-Cubango Province, and the MPLA threatened to respond militarily.
 The SADF launched a full-scale invasion of Angola through Cunene and Cuando-Cubango on June 7, destroying SWAPO's operational command headquarters on June 13, in what Prime Minister Botha described as a "shock attack".
 The Angolan government arrested 120 Angolans who were planning to set off explosives in Luanda, on June 24, foiling a plot purportedly orchestrated by the South African government.
 Three days later, the United Nations Security Council convened at the behest of Angola's ambassador to the UN, E. de Figuerido, and condemned South Africa's incursions into Angola.
 President Mobutu of Zaire also sided with the MPLA.
 The Angolan government recorded 529 instances in which South African forces violated Angola's territorial sovereignty between January and June 1980.

 Cuba increased its 35,000-strong troop force in Angola from 35,000 in 1982 to 40,000 in 1985.
 South African forces tried to capture Lubango, capital of Huíla province, in Operation Askari in December 1983.